grame-cncm/faustdoc/mkdocs/docs/manual/embedding.md

 Some additional functions are available in the `libfaust` API:

+### Expanding the DSP code

-* `expandDSPFromString`/`expandDSPFromFile`: creates a self-contained DSP source string where all needed librairies have been included.
-All compilations options are normalized and included as a comment in the expanded string
+The`expandDSPFromString`/`expandDSPFromFile` functions can be used to generate a self-contained DSP source string where all needed librairies have been included.
+All compilations options are normalized and included as a comment in the expanded string.
+This is a way to create self-contained version of DSP programs.

+### Using other backends or generating auxiliary files

-* `generateAuxFilesFromString`/`generateAuxFilesFromFile`: from a DSP source string or file, generates auxiliary files: SVG, XML, ps, etc. depending of the `argv` parameters.
+The`generateAuxFilesFromString`/`generateAuxFilesFromFile` functions taking a DSP source string or file, can be used:

+- to activate and use other backends (depending of which ones have been compiled in libfaust) to generate like C, C++, or SOUL code, etc. The `argv` parameter has to mimic the command line like: `-lang cpp -vec -lv 1` to generate a C++ file in vector mode for instance
+- to generate auxiliary files which can be text files SVG, XML, ps, etc. The `argv` parameter has to mimic the command line like: `-json` to generate a JSON file

 ## Additional Resources